bizz84/SwiftyStoreKit/README.md

 If there are any pending transactions at this point, these will be reported by the completion block so that the app state and UI can be updated.

+If there are no pending transactions, the completion block will **not** be called.

 ## Purchases

 ### Retrieve products info